DaymondLing/ROCKS.jl/docs/src/man/bcdiag.md

 ## bcdiag

-While `kstest` and `auroc` provide diagnostic measures for comparing model performance, when there is a model of interest, it is likely that we need to produce many graphs and table to understand and document its performance, `bcdiag` allows us to do this easily.
+While `kstest` and `roc` provide diagnostic measures for comparing model performance, when there is a model of interest, it is likely that we need to produce many graphs and table to understand and document its performance, `bcdiag` allows us to do this easily.

 ```@example bcd
+using ROCKS
 using Random
 using GLM
-using DSUtils
+using DataFrames

 function logitgen(intercept::Real, slope::Real, len::Int; seed = 888)
     Random.seed!(seed)